SupremeCommanderMaps/SurvivalVersus/README.md

 The authors of the original map are Commander-Chronicles, TV-Nobby and Diegobah.
 Fixes where later made by ozonex.

+This version of the map includes files from the FinalRushPro3 mod, which was created by CommanderChronicles.

 Changes in version 5.x are by Jeroen De Dauw.
 The version 5 preview image was created by JuiceBoy.

 [FAF]: http://www.faforever.com/